MGIMM/aAMS/README.md

 ## Remarks

-* The purpose of this package is to provide a well optimized implementation of gAMS algorithm based on Asymmetric SMC framework that **can run on a personal laptop to do the experiments**, which mainly contributes to the numerical part of my PHD thesis.
+* The purpose of this package is to provide a well optimized implementation of gAMS algorithm based on Asymmetric SMC framework that **can run on a personal laptop**, which mainly contributes to the numerical part of my PHD thesis.

 * Since the computation of
   the variance estimator is highly non-trivial, a readable code can be found in `./aAMS/aAMS.pyx`.

-* Current version is optimized to the 2-dimensional setting.
-The generalization to the high-dimensional setting is straightforward.
+* Currently, the code is based on the overdamped Langevin dynamic with a three-hole potential.
+The generalization to the general Markov dynamic in a high-dimensional setting is straightforward.
 The computational costs are linear w.r.t. the underlying dimension of the Markov process.
 Contact me if you have any question.